KalebKE/ME7Tuner/README.md

 ### Do I need to use ME7Tuner?

-If have increased your MAF housing diameter and can make significantly more than 191% load, ME7Tuner can be helpful.
+If have increased your changed your MAF sensor and/or MAF housing diameter and can make significantly more than 191% load, ME7Tuner can be helpful.

 ##### Stock MAP Limit